“How are you” has become a default greeting and a way to make small talk. How can we start really listening to each other a little more?

-We can actually want to know the answer, like when asking a good friend, or a child at the end of the day, or a partner.
-Given we are all trained into simply replying “fine thanks”, it can be hard to follow up.
-It can feel silly to emphasise “No, I really want to know”, because by then perhaps the moment has passed and the other person has already disengaged.
+Often we actually want to know the answer, like when asking a good friend, a partner, or a child at the end of the day.
+Given we are all trained to simply reply “fine thanks,” it can be hard to follow up.
+It can feel silly to emphasise “No, I really want to know,” because by then, often the moment has passed and the other person has already disengaged.

 How then can we start to ask, “how are you?” and really mean it?

-What are you trying to achieve, and how important is the person to you?
+It’s worth considering what you’re trying to achieve, and how important the person is to you.
 Does the relationship deserve more of your time and attention?
 Be clear on whether you are using “how are you?” as a greeting, or do you really want to know how they are?

-Try not to participate in empty, rote conversation.
-You’ll feel better for it.
+Try not to participate in empty conversation — you’ll feel better for it.
 If you want to acknowledge the person you are speaking to, try something more specific to the context.
 Perhaps “how is your day going?”
-Even the fact that it is a different question to the usual, and drawing attention in a new direction, could lead to a better exchange.
+Even the fact that it’s a different question to the usual, and drawing attention in a new direction, could lead to a better exchange.

 With a partner or friend for example, creating more of a moment in the conversation where you more directly say “You have been on my mind.
 I have been wondering how you have been going” will feel more impactful and intimate, and get a richer answer.

-RUOK day is about really, thoroughly checking on people who may be struggling.
-Starting with some observations for context can mean you can ask the same question but it is already pitched differently.
-For example, “I have noticed you seem more withdrawn and haven’t come to the last few catch ups.
+R U OK Day is about really, thoroughly checking on people who may be struggling.
+Starting with some observations for context can mean you can ask the same question, but it is already pitched differently.
+For example, “I’ve noticed you seem more withdrawn and haven’t come to the last few catch ups.
 How are you?”

 Follow up with more questions

-It is not your job to be a friend’s or family member’s counsellor, so if you do find someone struggling, connect them to help and keep checking in.
+It’s not your job to be a friend’s or family member’s counsellor, so if you do find someone struggling, connect them to help and keep checking in.
 Relationships Australia NSW is here to support you, and you can contact us on 1300 364 277.
-For those who might be in a role at work or in their community where they regularly find themselves receiving disclosures – perhaps if you are a teacher, nurse, HR professional, religious or community leader – and where it can be hard to know what to say, how to respond, and how to make sure you don’t take on too much of an emotional responsibility, we have an online live workshop, “Accidental Counsellor”.
-You can find more details here.